How to buy a second home

-Many of the things you needed to do to buy your first home you need to do to buy your second home as well.
-But there are also important differences you’ll want to understand before you get started.
+Many of the things you were required to do to buy your primary residence you'll also need to do to buy a second home.
+However, there are also important differences you’ll want to understand before you get started.
 Read on to learn more!

 Second home mortgage choices

-One difference is the mortgages you can use when you are buying a second home.
-Most of the time, you will be limited to buying a second home with a conventional loan.
-These are mortgages offered by private lenders without a guarantee by the federal government.
+One difference between purchasing your primary residence versus a second home is the type of mortgage for which you can apply.
+Most of the time, you will be limited to buying a second home with a Conventional loan.
+These are mortgages offered by private lenders without a guarantee from the federal government.

 Financial requirements for buying a second home

-Lenders often have higher credit, income, and financial requirements for approving a mortgage application to buy your second home compared to buying your first.
-That’s because they can see lending you money to buy a second home as a greater financial risk.
+Lenders often have higher credit, income, and financial requirements for approving a mortgage application to buy a second home, compared to buying a primary residence.
+That’s because mortgage companies view lending money to buy a second home as a greater financial risk.

-In this example, the second home buyer has a DTI under the 43% maximum lenders might use.
-Knowing your DTI is important because it affects whether you qualify for a mortgage to buy a second home and helps you understand how much money a lender might be willing to loan you to buy it.
+In this example, the applicant has a DTI under the 43% maximum lenders might use.
+Knowing your DTI is important, because it affects whether you may qualify for a mortgage to buy a second home.
+It also can help you understand how much money a lender might be willing to loan you in order to buy that second home.

-If you are buying a second home as an investment or rental property, it is a good idea to look at the potential income you might earn from these properties and the potential costs of owning, maintaining, and managing them.
-Think about working with a real estate professional who can help you estimate these benefits and costs and working with a financial professional who can help you understand how buying a second home fits into your overall finances.
+If you are buying a second home as an investment or rental property, it is a good idea to look at the potential income you might earn from these properties as well as the potential costs of owning, maintaining, and managing them.
+Consult a real estate professional to help you estimate the benefits and costs.
+Then, work with a financial professional who can help you understand how buying a second home fits into your overall finances.